OpenSourceEconomics/econ-project-templates/_sources/organisation.txt

 The first thing to do is to make these project paths available in *wscript* files further down the directory hierarchy.
 We do so in the *build* function of *root/wscript*, which we have not shown completely so far:

 .. literalinclude:: ../python_template/wscript
-    :start-after: out = 'bld'
+    :start-after: ctx.load('write_project_headers')
-    :end-before: def path_to

 The first line of the function attaches the project paths we defined in the previous section to the build context object.
 The second attaches a convenience function to the same object, which will do all the heavy lifting.
-But you do not need to care about its internals, only about its interface:
+You do not need to care about its internals, only about its interface:

 .. function:: ctx.path_to(ctx, pp_key, *args)